 Before coming to this school…we thought that our cultural music was created by the devil.
 Now more songs using our heart language, music, culture, and dance have come to our minds.
 [Our culture] needs to be redeemed from the lies into the truth of God.
 Thank you!Rafael and BertiliaNgöbe couple from Panama

 Dr. Tom Avery (1949-2008):

-ICE is privileged to partner with the Avery family in the formation of a special scholarship fund to honor the memory of this beloved leader in ethnoarts.
+GEN is privileged to partner with the Avery family in the formation of a special scholarship fund to honor the memory of this beloved leader in ethnoarts.
 Please join us in continuing Tom’s legacy by helping nationals get the training they are seeking!

 Scholarships facilitate training and development in ethnodoxology for people from underserved communities.

 The scholarship committee will consider requests for other ventures.

 Please note that priority will be given to defraying tuition and material costs before room/board or transportation.

 This has been an inspiration for me to be creative in music and teaching and to pursue serving God not just in the context of the church but in the community as well.RocelynScholarship recipient

 Thank you for contributing!
 Your gift of prayer and/or finances will encourage many.
 GEN is a registered 501(c)3 non-profit.
 Your monetary gift is tax deductible; we will provide a receipt.